Adoption, Sonship, and Heirship in the Spirit

 The Spirit confirms believers as adopted children of God and secures their inheritance in Christ.

-12 So then, brothers, we are debtors, not to the flesh, to live after the flesh.
+12 Therefore, brothers, we have an obligation, but it is not to the flesh, to live according to it.

-13 For if you live after the flesh, you must die; but if by the Spirit you put to death the deeds of the body, you will live.
+13 For if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.

-15 For you didn’t receive the spirit of bondage again to fear, but you received the Spirit of adoption, by whom we cry, “Abba!
+15 For you did not receive a spirit of slavery that returns you to fear, but you received the Spirit of adoption to sonship, by whom we cry, “Abba!
 Father!”

-16 The Spirit himself testifies with our spirit that we are children of God;
+16 The Spirit Himself testifies with our spirit that we are God’s children.

-17 and if children, then heirs: heirs of God and joint heirs with Christ, if indeed we suffer with him, that we may also be glorified with him.
+17 And if we are children, then we are heirs: heirs of God and co-heirs with Christ—if indeed we suffer with Him, so that we may also be glorified with Him.

 The Spirit confirms believers as adopted children of God and secures their inheritance in Christ.